Countless Year-Round Activities in Barnard, Quechee, Woodstock and Beyond!

 ranging from beginning to expert.

-Ice Skating: Indoor skating at the Union Arena in
+Ice Skating: on Barnard's Silver Lake in Winter, Indoor skating at the Union Arena in

 Visit the Marsh-Billings-Rockefeller